ATTPC/Spyral/docs/user_guide/config/solver.md

 ## interp_polar_bins

 Number of polar angle bins of the ODE mesh for the solver.
 This is the coarseness/fineness of the mesh in polar angle.

+## fit_vertex_rho

+A boolean switch telling the solver whether or not the vertex &rho; should be included in the fit.
+In testing the simulation has indicated that the poisition of the vertex in the x-y plane (for the fit we use rho and phi because they are easier to define bounds for) is not well constrained and may cause overfitting.
+Data analysis has indicated *somewhat* the other direction, that it does seem to have some impact.
+User discretion should be used to determine if this parameter is important for your data.
+True turns on this variable for the fit, False holds it constant.

+## fit_vertex_phi

+A boolean switch telling the solver whether or not the vertex &phi; should be included in the fit.
+In testing the simulation has indicated that the poisition of the vertex in the x-y plane (for the fit we use rho and phi because they are easier to define bounds for) is not well constrained and may cause overfitting.
+Data analysis has indicated *somewhat* the other direction, that it does seem to have some impact.
+User discretion should be used to determine if this parameter is important for your data.
+True turns on this variable for the fit, False holds it constant.

+## fit_azimuthal

+A boolean switch telling the solver whether or not the trajectory azimuthal angle; should be included in the fit.
+In testing the simulation has indicated that the azimuthal angle is not impacted by the fit and may cause overfitting.
+Data analysis has indicated *somewhat* the other direction, that it does seem to have some impact.
+User discretion should be used to determine if this parameter is important for your data.
+True turns on this variable for the fit, False holds it constant.